The first thing you need to do to get readers for your posts is to write catchy blog post titles.

 Doesn’t it serve its purpose?

-I think you got the idea how to use trigger words in your blog post title.
+I think you got the idea of how to use trigger words in your blog post titles.

 5. Keep your blog post titles short